Everything you need to know about purchase protection on Bank of America credit cards

 - Purchases that are used or pre-owned

-Which Bank of America credit cards offer purchase protection?
+Which Bank of America credit cards are eligible for purchase protection?

-Currently, only one Bank of America credit card offers purchase protection as a cardholder perk.
-If you are eager to gain this important protection for items you buy, this card should be on your radar.
+As you can see, most of these cards offer up to $500 per claim in purchase protection, except for the Premium Rewards with a generous limit of $10,000 per claim.
+If you are eager to gain this important protection for items you buy, the Premium Rewards card should be on your radar.

 Bank of America® Premium Rewards® credit card